 The Quality Mark Committee consists of three people:

-- INCA Board and Committee Chair - Rob Leenderts of NGIS
+- INCA Board Member and Committee Chair - Rob Leenderts of NGIS

 - INCA Vice-Chair and Technical Representative - James Saunby of GreySky

 The Technical and Commercial Representatives are chosen by the Chair and approved by the Board.